Clicketyclick/TipsAndTricks/docs/TotalCmd/Sync_dirs/README.md

 ### Ignore specific subdirectories

-Yes.
 In **Total Commander → Commands → Synchronize Dirs**, use the file filter field between the two directory paths.
 Put exclusions after a vertical bar `|`.

 For example: